AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/howtos/electronic-seal-api.md

 <InlineAlert slots="text"/>

-Addition of Trusted Timestamping (via `tsaCredentialOptions`) and modifying Document Level Permission (via `documentLevelPermission`) are not available with current version of SDKs.
-Currently, these parameters are only supported by REST APIs.
+The current versions of the SDKs do not support the inclusion of Trusted Timestamping (using `tsaCredentialOptions`) or the alteration of Document Level Permission (using `documentLevelPermission`).
+Presently, these parameters are only functional with REST APIs.

 ## API limitations